Nolan Arenado Preview, Player Props: Cardinals vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff leads MLB with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Braves has a collective 9.5 K/9 to pace the league.

-- The Braves' 3.79 team ERA ranks third across all league pitching staffs.
+- The Braves' 3.84 team ERA ranks fourth among all MLB pitching staffs.

-- The Braves allow the second-fewest home runs in baseball (141 total, one per game).
+- Braves pitchers combine to surrender the second-fewest home runs in baseball (145 total, 1.1 per game).

-- Soroka takes the mound for his first start of the season for the Braves.

 © 2023 Data Skrive.
 All rights reserved.